automorphism88/snapraid-btrfs/README.md

 To start using `snapraid-btrfs`, you need to set up [snapper](http://snapper.io/) configurations for each data drive that you want `snapraid-btrfs` to make snapshots of.
-At runtime, `snapraid-btrfs` will compare the output of `snapper list-configs` with the snapraid configuration file, and will ignore any data drives which do not have corresponding snapper configurations (in other words, the live filesystem will be used for all operations and no snapshots will be created).
-Just like snapraid, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c`/`--conf` option or by setting the `SNAPRAID_CONFIG_FILE` environment variable.
+At runtime, `snapraid-btrfs` will compare the output of `snapper list-configs` with the SnapRAID configuration file, and will ignore any data drives which do not have corresponding snapper configurations (in other words, the live filesystem will be used for all operations and no snapshots will be created).
+Just like SnapRAID, `snapraid-btrfs` will use `/etc/snapraid.conf` by default, but another configuration file can be specified using the `-c`/`--conf` option or by setting the `SNAPRAID_CONFIG_FILE` environment variable.

-All files on the data drives which are not excluded by the snapraid configuration file must be in the same subvolume. **If any of the snapraid "content" files are stored on data drives, create a dedicated subvolume for them so that they are not snapshotted.** It is also recommended that you add the line `exclude /.snapshots/` to your snapraid configuration file, so that if you ever run `snapraid sync` instead of `snapraid-btrfs sync`, snapraid will not try to sync both the live filesystem and the read-only snapshots, causing it to run out of parity space.
+All files on the data drives which are not excluded by the SnapRAID configuration file must be in the same subvolume. **If any of the SnapRAID "content" files are stored on data drives, create a dedicated subvolume for them so that they are not snapshotted.** It is also recommended that you add the line `exclude /.snapshots/` to your SnapRAID configuration file, so that if you ever run `snapraid sync` instead of `snapraid-btrfs sync`, SnapRAID will not try to sync both the live filesystem and the read-only snapshots, causing it to run out of parity space.

 See the FAQ below for more details.
-To verify that snapper has been set up correctly, you can use the `snapraid-btrfs ls` command, which will run `snapper ls` for all of the snapper configurations that it recognizes as matching data drives in your snapraid configuration file.
+To verify that snapper has been set up correctly, you can use the `snapraid-btrfs ls` command, which will run `snapper ls` for all of the snapper configurations that it recognizes as matching data drives in your SnapRAID configuration file.
 If you are satisfied that it has found them all, you are ready to run your first `snapraid-btrfs sync` which will, by default, create new snapshots and use them for the sync.
 For more details on using `snapraid-btrfs`, see the output of